 High blood pressure affects over 75 million adults in the United States.
 Unfortunately, it’s not a health issue that stops there.
 Having high blood pressure, especially without controlling it with medication, diet, or exercise, can lead to other more serious health problems.
-The domino effect of high blood pressure is a little too underestimated, which is dangerous for the population’ overall health.
+Don’t underestimate the domino effect of high blood pressure– it’s is dangerous for the population’s overall health.

 Domino Effect of High Blood Pressure